 How To Choose The Best Film Project

 So how do you choose the best film project out of hundreds or thousands of awesome ideas?
 For starters, stop looking for perfect.
 And instead, choose an idea based on your current resources and goals.
-Don’t get me wrong.
-I want you to challenge yourself.
-But if your great idea requires a gazillion dollars and an army of stunt professions and special effects creators, you may want to take a moment to think.
+It’s okay to challenge yourself, but if your great idea requires a gazillion dollars and an army of stunt professions and creators, you may want to take a moment to think.

-Which idea seems like something you can actually get done with the time, effort and money that you have right now?
+Your idea should like something you can actually get done (without compromising safety) with the time, effort and money that you have right now.
 Here are a few tips that can help you decide: